 What is a home inspection?

 A home inspection is done after a buyer has made an offer on a house for sale and it has been accepted.
-Home inspection often times come in between the offer agreement phase and the final documentation and transfer of ownership stage.
+A home inspection often times comes in between the offer agreement phase and the final documentation and transfer of ownership stage.
 Following the acceptance of the buyer’s offer, he or she will schedule an appointment with a qualified home inspector whose job is to evaluate and assess the house, systems, structures and appliance within to ensure that they are in great working condition.
 In the event of problems, malfunctions and other damages needing repairs, the home inspector will cite the instances in the home inspection report.
 Most often than not, the home inspector looks for damages and malfunctions in key areas of the home such as plumbing, electrical, heating and air conditioning, major appliances in the home such as the fridge, dishwasher, oven, washer, and dryer and home structure.

-The inspector, during the inspection process, will walk through the home and put on systems and appliances in the home to ensure that it is incorrect working order and note the major red flags.
+The inspector, during the inspection process, will walk through the home and put on systems and appliances in the home to ensure that it is correctly working order and note the major red flags.
 Following the inspection of the entire home, the inspector will make a report on the state of the home including the structure, appliances, and system.

 How much does a home inspection cost?

 A home inspection’s cost differs based on different factors.
 However, the cost is ranged between $300-$600.

 The duration of a home inspection depends on a number of factors including attention to details, size of the home and more.
 Most often than not, depending on the state of the property, a home inspection can take anywhere between an hour and six hours.